adunning/dissertation/07-works.md

 \markboth{Alexander's Works}{Alexander's Works}

-The following catalogue presents Alexander's works according to the approximate chronology presented in chapter 2, [The Unity of Alexander's Career and His Literary Works].
-This is an update of @hunt:1984schools [pp. 125–149], itself built on earlier lists [@esposito:1915unpublished; @sharpe:1997handlist, s.v.
-'Alexander Nequam OSA'].<!-- others --> Following Hunt's practice, a solidus is used to indicate a fragment in quoting incipits and explicits.
+The following catalogue presents Alexander's works according to the approximate chronology presented in chapter 2, under '[The chronology of Alexander's works as an Augustinian]'.
+This is an update of @hunt:1984schools [pp. 125–149], itself built on earlier lists [@rouse:2004henry, K4; @mynors:1991registrum, R42; @leland:1709commentarii, pp. 239–244; @carley:2010john, chap.
+218; @bale:1902index, pp. 23–27; @bale:1557scriptorum, pp. 1:272–273; @tanner:1748bibliotheca, pp. 538–542; @esposito:1915unpublished; see also @sharpe:1997handlist, s.v.
+'Alexander Nequam OSA'].
+Following Hunt's practice, a solidus is used to indicate a fragment in quoting incipits and explicits.
+For a table summarizing the numbers of copies listed below, see above in chapter 4, under '[Results of the dissemination effort]'.

 ## Major Works {.unnumbered}